Skip to main content

 We are specialist physiotherapists trained in pelvic health.
 As part of this, we can help if you are experiencing any symptoms related to pelvic floor dysfunction.

 The pelvic floor plays an important role in a number of different functions.
-These include our bladder and bowel continence, supporting our abdominal and pelvic contents (including our babies when we are pregnant), providing stability to our spine and pelvis and assisting with our sexual function.
+These include maintaining bladder and bowel continence, supporting our abdominal and pelvic contents (including our babies when we are pregnant), providing stability to our spine and pelvis and assisting with our sexual function.

-If the pelvic floor muscles are not functioning correctly (which can be common in women, particularly those who have had children) you may experience pain or symptoms linked to pelvic floor muscle weakness.
-These can include incontinence (a urine leak during a cough or with exercise), prolapse and pain during intercourse.
+If the pelvic floor muscles are not functioning correctly (which can be common in women) you may experience pain or symptoms linked to pelvic floor muscle weakness.
+These can include incontinence (leaking urine during coughing or with exercise), prolapse and pain during intercourse.
+We are able to offer physiotherapy assessment and treatment sessions to anyone experiencing symptoms of pelvic floor dysfunction in order to try and improve symptoms, quality of life and maintain/restore normal function and activity.

 Who is it for?